-This paper presents VAR evidence of fiscal multipliers that are large and robust for Chile.
-The finding is consistent with aggregate real consumption and real GDP expanding when transfers and /or government expenditure go up with rather similar developments.
-Results from small VARs (four variables) suggest that basic multipliers of consumption peak at the second quarter with values larger than one, while the peak is slightly delayed and higher in magnitude when considering output multipliers.
-Accumulated multipliers grow steadily and peak between 4 and 6 quarters and then the expansionary effect come to halt and start to fall at a lower rate.
-Values range from 2.4 to 3.5 for consumption and 3.16 to 3.46 for output.
-Moreover, large VARs take explicitly into account the fact that Chile is a SOE in the specification by including three additional variables (the reference copper price as exogenous, total private investment and the RER) produce consumption and output responses that are more expansive to government shocks (larger multipliers).
-The large VAR with transfers shocks gives roughly similar fiscal multipliers as the small VAR.
+This paper presents VAR evidence on fiscal multipliers that are large and robust for Chile.
+The evidence we present indicates that aggregate real consumption and real GDP expand significantly when transfers and /or government expenditure go up.
+Results from small VARs (four variables) suggest that basic multipliers of consumption peak at the second quarter with values larger than one, while the peak is slightly delayed and larger in magnitude when considering output multipliers.
+Accumulated multipliers grow steadily and peak between 4 and 6 quarters and then the expansionary effect come to halt and start to fall at a lower level.
+Values range from 2.4 to 3.5 for consumption and 3.2 to 3.5 for output.
+Large VARs take explicitly into account the fact that Chile is a small open economy in the specification by including three additional variables (copper price as exogenous, total private investment and the RER) produce consumption and output responses that are stronger in the face of a shock to government purchases.
+The large VAR with transfers shocks exhibits fiscal multipliers similar to the ones obtained from the small VAR.

 We confront this evidence with the prediction of a DSGE model for the Chilean economy.
-The model features two households' types Ricardian and non-Ricardian.
-The former type solve a typical dynamic programming problem, whereas non-Ricardian households consume labor income and transfers during the period.
-While MP is standard, we allow for two fiscal policies rules, one that is zero-deficit while the other approximates the Chilean fiscal policy rule characterized by expenditure responding to structural revenues.
+The model features two household types: Ricardian and non-Ricardian.
+The former solve a typical dynamic programming problem, whereas non-Ricardian households consume labor income and transfers within the period.
+We assume a standard specification for monetary policy but allow for a fiscal policy that approximates the Chilean fiscal policy rule characterized by expenditure flows responding to structural or long run revenues.

-The results indicate that when a zero deficit fiscal rule instrumented by transfers (leaving public expenditure exogenous) is assumed, we a public transfer shock yields positive fiscal multipliers of consumption and output.
-On the other hand, if the shock disturbs the government expenditure to GDP ratio, the zero deficit rule causes a negative fiscal multiplier for consumption but a positive one for GDP.
+The results indicate that when a balanced budget rule is instrumented by transfers (leaving public expenditure exogenous) a public transfer shock yields positive fiscal multipliers of consumption and output.
+On the other hand, if government purchases are shocked instead, the balanced budget rule causes a negative fiscal multiplier for consumption but a positive one for GDP.
 Interestingly, the implementation of a fiscal policy rule that approximates the Chilean fiscal rule in the model leads to the finding that both the consumption and output fiscal multipliers are positive in the short run.
-Finally, the Chilean FP rule seems to be doing a better job in smoothing business cycle fluctuations.